Make an appointment

 Your surgery will be performed at Ascot Hospital, Greenlane, on Wednesday.

-Due to the COVID-19 pandemic, you will be informed of, and need to follow all current social distancing policies and procedures at Ascot Hospital.
+You will be informed of, and need to follow all current social distancing policies and procedures at Ascot Hospital.

 On arrival at admissions, you will be checked in.